radioman85/FLW_EkGk_Handloeten_PCB1/README.md

 ### Python Script
 1. Download the thonny app: https://thonny.org/.
-2. Configure it: go to "Tools/Options...", enter "Interpreter" and select the interpreter for the raspberry pi pico and click "OK".
+2. Go to "Tools/Options...", enter "Interpreter" and select the interpreter for the raspberry pi pico and click "OK".
 3. (Re-)Connect the raspberry (without pressing the boot button).
 4. Click on the "Stop" button.
 5. Load the script you want to download to the raspi.